 Updox employs several tactics to protect information from theft, misuse, unauthorized access, disclosure, alteration, and destruction.

-All Updox computer systems are protected by user authentication, firewalls, encryption, malware prevention, and intrusion detection.
-Protected health information is never stored on mobile devices.
+All Updox computer systems are protected by user authentication, firewalls, malware prevention, and intrusion detection.

-All Updox employees undergo annual training on Updox security procedures as well as HIPAA Privacy and Security policies.
+All Updox employees undergo annual training on Updox security procedures, HIPAA privacy & security policies, as well as PCI policies.

 Contact Us: If you have any questions regarding this Security Statement, please contact us at firstname.lastname@example.org.